mullak99/Networking_ACW/README.md

 ACW1 for 'Networking and User Interface Design' (500081).

-## Location
+## Location/LocationClient

-The client for reading and writing data to and from the server.
+Client for getting and setting someones location on a server using TCP.

 ## LocationServer

-The server for handling read and write requests.
-Also handles the database and its entries.
+Server for LocationClient.
+Used to manage the locations of users in a database and respond to get/set requests from the Client.

 ## LCH

-A library used by Location (Client) and LocationServer (Server) to handle commands used to communicate with eachother.
+LCH (LocationCommandHandler) is a library used by LocationClient and LocationServer Location (Client) and LocationServer (Server) for the purpose of handling commands used for client-server communication.